Originally published Dec. 19, 2019, updated Jan. 17, 2022.

-Every Morganfield, Kentucky, homeowner relies on their heating, ventilating, and air-conditioning system to keep warm in the winter, but nobody enjoys those static electric shocks that always seem to be a constant.
+Every Morganfield, Kentucky, homeowner relies on their heating system to stay warm in the winter, but nobody enjoys those static electric shocks that always seem to be a constant.
 Learn how you can get rid of static electricity in your home this winter and find out the role your HVAC system plays preventing static shocks we’d all rather avoid.

 What Is Static Electricity?

 Static electricity is the result of free electrons, or subatomic-sized negatively-charged particles.
 When you pick up these electrons, they tend to jump from your body to conductive surfaces — like metal doorknobs — and that causes you to get shocked.

 Winter tends to be a dry season.
 During more humid weather, your body doesn’t effectively pick up these electrons, which sort of drop away from you naturally.
 When the air is dry, however, the electrons can stick to you more easily.

 There are a number of steps you can take to reduce the chance of getting an electric shock in your home.
 Wearing natural fibers (or leather soles) or going barefoot inside are effective ways to reduce the chance of collecting those free electrons and prevent static shocks.